 Home, Sweet Home!

-Not only was it posted directly by the owner instead of a property management company, but we liked him immediately.
+Not only was the home listing posted directly by the owner instead of a property management company, but we liked him immediately!
 He spoke English and was ridiculously charming.
-Knowing how desperate we were to get into a permanent apartment, he waived a bunch of technical requirements most Swiss landlords typically require, agreeing to let us move in August 1st.
+Knowing how desperate we were to get into a permanent apartment, he waived a bunch of technical requirements most Swiss landlords typically require, agreeing to let us move in asap on August 1st.